-Title: Subdivision in Rural Zones

-Policy No.: DEV36

-Date unknown Date Last unknown

-Adopted: Reviewed:

-Objective: To provide guidelines for matters that shall be taken into consideration in assessing subdivision applications in all Rural zones.

-- 1. This policy applies to all land zoned for Rural purposes under Local Planning Scheme No. 3. - 2.
-Council should have regard for the following matters, when responding to Western Australian Planning Commission on subdivision applications in these zones. - (a) the size, shape and layout of proposed lots shall be compatible with the slopes, water courses, soil types and vegetation, and the minimisation of erosion. - (b) the subdivision shall not preclude the potential for, or continuing commercial agricultural use of the land. - (c) whether the subdivision is appropriate to the physical and landscape characteristics of adjacent land; - (d) whether access roads and areas set aside for development are located in such a manner as to minimise required earthworks; - (e) whether dominant landscape features, ridge lines, hilltops, rock outcrops, drainage lines, and perennial streams will be protected by the subdivision; - (f) whether fences on lot boundaries will avoid drainage lines thereby reducing erosion by stock; - (g) Specific provisions in Local Planning Scheme No. 3 as they relate to minimum lot areas and land capability characteristics. - (h) Lot boundaries should be located to provide use of surface and underground waters to each subdivisional lot to allow horticultural and rural pursuits within the appropriate zones. - 3.
+Title: Subdivision in Rural Zones Policy No.: DEV36 • Date Date Last unknown Adopted: Reviewed: · · · · · · Objective: To provide guidelines for ma atters that shall be taken into consideration in assessing subdivision applica tions in all Rural zor nes.
+1. This pol No. 3. licy applies to all land zoned fo or Rural purposes un der Local Planning Scheme should have regard for the fo an Planning Commission on sul 0 the size, shape and layout o slopes, water courses, soil ty erosion. • the subdivision shall not preclu agricultural use of the land. ide the potential for, , or continuing commercial whether the subdivision is characteristics of adjacent land e physical and landscape whether access roads and are such a manner as to minimise • • • whether dominant landscape features, ridge lines, hilltops, rock outcrops, drainage lines, and perennial streams will be protected by the subdivision; whether fences on lot boundaries will avoid drainage lines thereby reducing erosion by stock; Specific provisions in Local Planning Scheme No. 3 as they relate to minimum ot areas and land capability characteristics.
+Wa (h) Lot boundaries should be located to provide use of surface and underground waters to each subdivisional lot to allow horticultural and rural pursuits within the appropriate zones.
 Nothing in Local Planning Scheme No. 3 shall prevent the consolidation of existing lots into allotments of a Greater area.